Best Volume Indicator: Top Indicators on TradingView to Use in 2025

 MAKE YOUR CRYPTO WORK

 Using trading volume as the main source of market insights can be quite useful, but it should not be the only way you determine when is the right moment to enter the market.
-However, implementing volume indicators can be extremely helpful in creating efficient crypto trading bots, advanced analytical systems, and price prediction models.
+However, implementing volume indicators, which are part of a broader set of technical analysis tools that traders use to analyze market trends, can be extremely helpful in creating efficient crypto trading bots, advanced analytical systems, and price prediction models.

 What is a volume indicator?